cloudmesh-community/fa18-523-88/project-report/report.md

 ```

 ## Example

-:o: unclear, why not provide also an instalation section with requirements.txt

 ### Tkinter GUI
 Provided with this extraction engine is a simple GUI that allows the user to input the various data points